 C. Practical Considerations: Government Regulations, Safety, and Good Faith

-Even if the respective contractual obligations and remedies with respect to COVID-19 is clear, there is still the question of when the parties’ are entitled to relief from performance.
+Even if the respective contractual obligations and remedies with respect to COVID-19 are clear, there is still the question of when the parties’ are entitled to relief from performance.

-Similarly, contractors must be cognizant of their legal and contractual obligations with respect to their employees’ health and safety, as well as the health and safety of their subcontractors, suppliers and any other third-parties on the project site.
+Similarly, contractors must be cognizant of their legal and contractual obligations with respect to their employees’ health and safety and the health and safety of their subcontractors, suppliers, and any other third-parties on the project site.
 Additionally, contractors must ensure that they follow all contractual written notice requirements with respect to delays and impacts caused by COVID-19.
 As most construction industry professionals are aware, Washington law requires strict compliance with contractual notice provisions, with very limited exceptions.
 See Mike M. Johnson, Inc. v.
 Cnty of Spokane, 150 Wn.
 2d 375, 386, 78 P.3d 161 (2003).
-Therefore, contractors of any tier should provide written notice in time and manner required by their contracts in order to preserve any rights they may have in connection with COVID-19 delays and impacts.
+Therefore, contractors of any tier should provide written notice in time and manner required by their contracts to preserve any rights they may have connected with COVID-19 delays and impacts.

 If you have any questions concerning this article, COVID-19, or your contractual rights and obligations, please feel free to contact me at email@example.com or 206-607-4118.

 As noted by the Ninth Circuit Court of Appeals, “[t]he maxim of ejusdem generis, however, is inapplicable where the contract language is unambiguous,” F.T.C. v.
 EDebitPay, LLC, 695 F.3d 938, 944 (9th Cir.
 2012).
 Thus, Courts will not apply this principle if the excusable delay events are expressly limited to the enumerated categories.